-Powder coating, a technique which has emerged over the past few decades, uses an electrostatic charge -- like the one that makes a cat's hair stand on end when you pet it -- to attract particles of a powder to the object to be painted.
+Powder coating has emerged over the past few decades, and uses an electrostatic charge -- like the one that makes a cat's hair stand on end when you pet it -- to attract particles of a powder to the object to be painted.

 The powder is the consistency of flour.

 The powder is sprayed on.
-The object being sprayed in the photo is part of a machine which processed silicon chips used in integrated circuits.
+The object being sprayed in the photo is part of a machine which processes silicon chips used in integrated circuits.

 Oven-baking melts the powder into a smooth coating.
 In the photo below, Joe, of Coating Application Technologies, in Woburn, Massachusetts, USA, stands in that company's walk-in oven.
 He checked a thermometer on the side of the oven before opening the doors and walking in.
 It was only 150 degrees Fahrenheit (65 degrees Celsius).
 When in use, the temperature is 250 degrees Fahrenheit (121 degrees Celsius).
 He would have avoided walking in under those conditions.

 If you are having a tandem bicycle frame powder coated, you need to check that the oven is large enough.
 This one is.

 Powder coating doesn't use solvents or leave liquid overspray, and so it is relatively environmentally friendly and clean.
 It produces a strong, smooth and durable coating.
 A "metallic" (glittery) coating is possible.

 Bicycle fork with metallic (glitter) powder coat finish.